-Linda’s three-year term on the Financial Accounting Standards Advisory Council (FASAC) ends on December 31, 2016.
+Linda’s three-year term on the Financial Accounting Standards Advisory Council (FASAC) ended on December 31, 2016.
 FASAC advises the Financial Accounting Standards Board on strategic issues, project priorities, and other matters that affect accounting standards.
 Previously, she served on the SEC's Advisory Committee on Improvements to Financial Reporting and as a chair of the American Bar Association's Law and Accounting Committee.

 In addition to her role as chief counsel to the chief accountant of the SEC, Linda worked as special counsel in the Division of Corporation Finance at the SEC.
 Prior to that, she served as an attorney in the division's rule-writing office, and as a reviewer of registration statements, proxy statements, and reports filed by companies covered by federal securities laws.